cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 ### 2. Building the Agent
 This agent is designed to be an executable war and deployed as a web servlet on Tomcat.
 Then, a POST request would need to be sent to the specific URL to initiate the agent.
 This is achieved using the Docker platform.
-Alternative build processes are not within this document's scope.
+Alternate build processes are not within this document's scope.

 #### 2.1 Preparation